jade211/Digital-Atlas/user_manual/user_manual.md

 ### 3.5 Footer

-The footer area, located at the bottom of the homepage contains the following links; quick access to key pages such as the homepage, search page and contact us page.
+The footer area, located at the bottom of the homepage contains the following links; quick access to key pages such as the homepage, searchpage and contact us page.
 It also contains copyright information.

 ### 3.6 Visual Design

-The homepage has a visually appealing and unified design that incorporates artwork, typefaces, and colors that are consistent with Digital Atlas's branding.
+The homepage has a visually appealing and unified design that incorporates artwork, typefaces, and colours that are consistent with Digital Atlas's branding.

 # 4. Searching for Area Information